NSLAP WELLNESS TIP: Communicating your feelings of love and affection

 The following is an article excerpt from Homewood Human Solutions™, your health and wellness provider.

-Although love and affection are strong emotions, people often experience difficulty communicating these feelings to one another.
+Although love and affect are strong emotions, people often experience difficulty communicating these feelings to one another.
 Here are some suggestions that may help you communicate love and affection better.

 Being silent about your feelings may be interpreted as an expression of the absence of those feelings.